Math 221 Course Webpage

 and dismiss them if they refuse to comply!

-- Students are expected to attend lecture live, either in person
+- Students are expected to attend lecture live, in person, unless

-- Attendance in lecture is a baseline for class participation
+grades.
+Attendance in lecture is a baseline for

 contribution to in-class discourse.